-Erosion from the sea is taking its toll on the rock, with forecast models predicting that it will erode completely in the next 16,000 years.
+Erosion from the sea is taking its toll on the rock, with forecast models predicting that coastal erosion will erode Perce rock completely in the next 16,000 years.

 Visitors are not allowed atop of the rock.
 Whilst the area is inaccessible to humans, birds (e.g. black cormorants, or gulls) can often be found perching there.